jekyll-theme-blank/jekyll-theme-blank/README.md

 ## Usage

-You can use the following templates, which are example setups for GitHub Pages:
+You can use the following templates:

 * [blog](https://github.com/jekyll-theme-plain/blog)
 * [directory-listing](https://github.com/jekyll-theme-plain/directory-listing)